 .

-In addition to the theater, the archaeological site includes other ruins, such as the Temple of Asklepios and other remnants of what was once one of the major sanctuaries of classical Greece.
+In addition to the theater, the archaeological site includes other ruins, such as the Temple of Asklepios and remnants of what was once one of the main sanctuaries of classical Greece.
 Unfortunately, only a few fragments of these structures remain.

-You can visit the Theater of Epidaurus with a round trip from Athens, either by rental car (about 140 km away) or through organized tours.
+You can visit the Theater of Epidaurus on a day trip from Athens, either by rental car (about 140 km away) or joining tours like this one.

-We arrived late in the afternoon in Nafplio, which is about 30 km further.
+From Epidaurus, we continued our road trip and arrived in Nafplio late in the afternoon, which is about 30 km further.

 .